AzureCosmosDB/iot-solution-accelerator/README.md

 Typical uses of the events published by the change feed are to maintain [materialized views](https://docs.microsoft.com/azure/architecture/patterns/materialized-view) of entities as telemetry is ingested or actions in the application change them, and for integration with external systems.
 For example, as device telemetry is saved, materialized views are updated with aggregated information about the IoT device telemetry, which is used to populate parts of the UI such as dashboards and reports.
 The aggregated data in this example is saved to a different container in Cosmos DB, eliminating the need to query against the event collection and perform expensive aggregates across multiple partitions.
 Other aggregated data is sent to Power BI to update a real-time dashboard to display the overall state of the IoT devices.

 Implementing the event sourcing pattern allows data and software architects to think beyond typical CRUD operations that may be used to for their databases and applications.
+The components of the event sourcing pattern are loosely coupled and can often operate in parallel for maximum scalability.
 This pattern helps these architects consider how they can handle the rising velocity, variety, and volume of data in today's Big Data landscape.

 ### Serverless and no/low code processing